 All participants have access to a PC.
 The statistical package MINITAB will be used in this course; the notes will also provide information about the application of the methods in SPSS.
 Most, but not all, of the methods covered in the course can be implemented in Minitab or SPSS.

 Participants will need to be comfortable with mathematical notation and reasoning, and have used statistical methods at a basic level; the course is not suitable for someone who has not studied statistics at an introductory level.
 For example, participants should know about hypothesis tests and confidence intervals.
 The course “Statistics for Research Workers” would be suitable preparation.

 The course is suitable for researchers who need to analyse data that are categorical in nature, especially binary data.
 Models for such data are required in every discipline.
 This course is open to the public.

-- We have a discounted rate for University of Melbourne postgraduate students of $990 (incl. $90 GST, GST does not apply if paying through your University department.)
+We have a discounted rate for University of Melbourne postgraduate students of $990 (incl. $90 GST, GST does not apply if paying through your University school.)

 The fee includes a comprehensive set of notes, and morning and afternoon tea.
 Lunches are not provide.

 School of Mathematics and statistics